WoodrowShigeru/InteractiveVarDump/README.md

 * … collapse and expand the individual children of the tree.
 * … display the path of deep tree nodes by clicking on an array key or object property.
 Use triple-click for copy-n-paste.
-* … click on the Z button in order to adjust z-index on the fly.
+* … click on the Z button in the top right corner in order to adjust z-index on the fly.
+If, for example, a website element like a header bar is partially blocking the view.

 ![Example dump](example-02.png)